Nexmo/station/_documentation/messaging/sms/guides/SMPP-access.md

 1. Email your monthly volume forecast to us at [smpp@nexmo.com](mailto:smpp@nexmo.com).
 We will configure our system for you and send back your SMPP credentials.

-2. Download the kannel.conf configuration from: <https://help.nexmo.com/hc/en-us/article_attachments/201429553/kannel.conf>.
+2. Download the `kannel.conf` configuration from: <https://help.nexmo.com/hc/en-us/article_attachments/201429553/kannel.conf>.

 3. In `kannel.conf`, replace `$nexmo_user` and `$nexmo_password` with your Nexmo SMPP credentials.

 4. For security reasons `kannel.conf` allows access from `localhost` only.
 To enable access from a different machine, edit the following parameters in `kannel.conf`.
-For example, for the IP addresses X.X.X.X;Y.Y.Y.Y:
+For example, for the IP addresses `X.X.X.X` and `Y.Y.Y.Y`:

     ```
     admin-allow-ip = "127.0.0.1;X.X.X.X;Y.Y.Y.Y"